btcpayserver/btcpayserver-doc/FAQ/FAQ-Wallet.md

 ## How to connect my wallet to BTCPay Server?

-The process of connecting a wallet to your BTCPay server is the same for both third-party or self-hosted deplopyments.
+The process of connecting a wallet to your BTCPay server is the same for both third-party or self-hosted deployments.
 Your private keys are never uploaded nor required by the BTCPay Server.
 You’re only uploading the xpubkey.

 There are two ways to connect your BTCPay and your wallet: